moji-joji/metaclass-ai/README.md

-Got it.
-Here’s your finalized **GitHub README.md**, cleanly structured and with the relevant demo, Unity project, and model links added in the right places:

----

-# 🎓 NexaLearn: Attentiveness Detection in a Metaverse Classroom
+# 🎓 MetaClass: Attentiveness Detection in a Metaverse Classroom

-> A VR-powered metaverse classroom that detects and enhances student attentiveness using real-time sensor data, AI models, and immersive 3D learning environments.
+> An AI-powered metaverse classroom that detects and enhances student attentiveness using real-time sensor data, AI models, and immersive 3D learning environments.

 ---